microsoft/MixedReality-AzureCommunicationServices-Sample/README.md

 This immersive HoloLens 2 sample is made up of two parts:

 * **Unity App**.
 A native application that runs on HoloLens 2 devices.
 * **Web App**.
-An Azure Function application that helps create ACS access tokens from AAD access tokens.
+An Azure Function application that returns an Azure Communication Services access tokens for an authenticated user using a Microsoft Entra ID.

 <!-- This "break-page" diff is only used when merging MDs into a single file. --->
 <div class='break-page'></div>